Chicago high school student charged in murder of transgender woman

-Officials said 18-year-old Orlando Perez met 37-year-old Selena Reyes-Hernandez in the early hours of May 31, and the two went back to her Marquette Park home.
+Officials said 18-year-old Orlando Perez met 37-year-old Selena Reyes-Hernandez in the early hours of May 31, and the two went back to her Marquette Park home on the 3300 block of west 71st Street.

 After finding out Reyes-Hernandez was a trans woman, police say Perez left and then came back with a gun.
 Court documents say after he shot and killed her, Perez left the crime scene, but came back to shoot her three more times.